I Made Vanilla Sugar 3 Ways – Which Recipe is Best?

-This was one of the first infusing projects I ever tried.
+Making vanilla sugar was one of the first infusing projects I ever tried.
 I love vanilla and I love baking, so it made sense to put the two together.
 Since that first attempt about eight years ago, I constantly have vanilla sugar in my pantry!

 Love vanilla, too?
 Learn how to make bourbon vanilla extract to flavor your baked goods.
 Use a couple of extra vanilla beans to make your own homemade vanilla bean paste, too!
-Need vanilla sugar ASAP?
-Find the best vanilla sugar substitute here.

 What is Vanilla Sugar?

-It’s pretty straightforward – this is sugar that’s been soaking up the scent oils from whole vanilla beans.
 The sugar takes on the scent and flavor of vanilla, which it adds to your cookies, homemade cakes, coffee drinks, and more.
 It makes everything better.

 Try it on your next batch of creme brulee.
 It’s amazing!
 My favorite way to use it is to sweeten a really strong cup of black coffee as an afternoon pick-me-up.